twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-outer-space.md

 Next decide on what color you want your planet to be and begin painting over the white fill.
 For my scene I choose to paint with a dull red, being careful to stay within the lines as not to distort the circle's shape too much.

-{% figure caption:"Build up layers of color to create a smooth gradation throughout the planet's surface." %}
 ![screenshot of painting a planet](../../images/paper-53-space-2-planet-color.jpg)
-{% endfigure %}

 Using the same process as before, leave one of the planet's edges exposed as you darken it.
 This will make it appear more three-dimensional as the tones are built up from light to dark.